leonardinosaur/pet2mri/README.md

 FreeSurfer, Python 2.7, Pandas, NumPy, Matplotlib, and Nibabel.

 ## Usage
+After downloaded the script, put it in a directory that is in your path.
+Then go to the directory and type the following to make it executable:

+'chmod +x pet2mri'

+Then you can use the script with:

+'pet2mri -i INPUT -s SUBJID -r REGTYPE -c CONTRAST'

 ## Outputs
 Running the pet2mri script creates a folder in the subject's FreeSurfer directory called 'pet/XXX/' where XXX is a three-digit number.
 Within this directory, the following subdirectories will also be created: